top of page

 Authentic Connection

 Bathe in the creativity and distinct essence of other writers.
-Leave feeling connected, nourished, inspired, and deeply fed by the authenticity and soul in each other's writings.
+Leave feeling connected, nourished, inspired, and deeply fed by the authenticity and soul of others' writing.

 What Past Participants Say